ngweiern/ga-dsi-proj-1/README.md

 ### Introduction

 This project is an analysis of the SAT and ACT examinations in both year 2017 and 2018, after the new format for the SAT was released in March 2016.
 It studies and identifies trends in the aggregate SAT and ACT scores and participation rates from each state in the United States, and synthesizes information from outside research with the data analysis.
 In so doing, it aims to identify likely factors driving participation rates for both tests, so that suggestions can be made to the College Board to boost SAT participation rates in North Dakota.

 ---

+### Problem Statement

+To boost participation rates in the SAT examination for the state of North Dakota

+---